 You will receive care instruction after your treatment.
 Good oral hygiene practices and regular dental visits will aid in the life of your new onlay.

-If you have any questions or concerns regarding Cosmetic Dentistry or want to book an appointment contact us today!
-Our dentists in Maple Ridge offer professional cosmetic dentistry services and will guide you through the entire procedure.
+Not sure which cosmetic treatment is right for you?
+Book a consultation with our dentist to go your concerns and questions.
+Our dentists in Maple Ridge offer professional services and will guide you through the entire cosmetic procedure.
 You can also refer to our financial policy and resources for more information.